arzietlow/terraform-upgrade-summary/README.md

 ## Testing

-Test can be run from the root project directory:
+Tests can be run from the root project directory:
 ```shell
 $ python -m unittest test/changelog_test.py
 ```